jcavalieri/hundredth/README.md

 ### Why didn't you just fix the bugs in other gems?
-Cuz, I took this to be an opportunity to write my own gem to get experience with internationalizing a gem and creating a gem with unit test.
+Cuz, I took this to be an opportunity to write my own gem to get experience with internationalizing a gem and creating a gem with unit tests.

 ### What languages are currently supported?
 English